Skip to Content

 • Ride the Banff Gondola up Sulphur Mountain – The Banff Gondola is possibly the singular most popular thing to do in Banff – and for good reason!
 From the top of the Banff Gondola, the views of the mountains and Banff town are out of this world.
 The first time I rode the gondola was during my first Christmas in Banff and I loved it!
 At the top of the gondola, you’ll find a restaurant and cafe, a gift shop, lots of information on the area and wildlife, as well as my personal favorite, the boardwalk!
 Book your Banff Gondola tickets online here!

 • Go on a canoe ride – Get out on the water and experience Banff from a whole new perspective in a large canoe.
-On this canoe tour you’ll paddle in the Bow River, tasking in stunning mountain vistas along the way.
+On this canoe tour you’ll paddle in the Bow River, taking in stunning mountain vistas along the way.
 The ride is a nice short tour at 1.5 hours long and costs only $70 CAD per person.
 A guide and all safety equipment is included.

 • Check out the Bow Falls Lookout – The Bow River is a stunning river that runs through the heart of Banff.
 Turquoise in color, it is nothing short of picture-perfect.
 A short 1.5km scenic walk from Banff town (or drive) you’ll come to the Bow Falls viewpoint on the river’s edge.
 Here, not only will you see the river, but also the Bow River Waterfall!